Back to Top

 • Must sign and return all requested documents to Financial Aid

-• First-time Federal Direct Loan borrowers must complete an Entrance Counseling and Direct Loan Master Promissory Note
+• First-time Federal Direct Loan borrowers must complete Entrance Counseling and a Direct Loan Master Promissory Note

 Where can I find Spanish-based resources?

-Students, parents, and counselors can find information in Spanish about Federal Student Aid, various programs, and frequently asked questions through the Federal Student Aid website.
+Students, parents, and counselors can find information in Spanish about Federal Student Aid, programs, and FAQs through the Federal Student Aid website.

-Finaid.org also has a compiled list of available Spanish resources, including scholarship resources and tips.
+Finaid.org also provides a compiled list of available Spanish-language resources, including scholarship opportunities and tips.

 Discover CSU Pueblo